BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 To run an integrated node from within the wallet choose “Run integrated node (recommended)”.
 The trusted node will automatically verify the blockchain, hence it’s the recommended option.

-.. note:: When running behind a firewall you can change the default port the node will be listening on, and in case of CPU mining, set the amount of mining threads.
+.. advanced:: When running behind a firewall you can change the default port the node will be listening on, and in case of CPU mining, set the amount of mining threads.
 You will be probably provided at least one default peer to connect to but you can always add more peers on the Settings screen.
 The recommended peers are published in the list of bootstrap nodes in the `downloads page <https://beam.mw/downloads>`_ on `Beam official website <https://beam.mw>`_.

 .. figure:: images/desktop/03_creating_new_wallet/09.jpg
    :alt: Start wallet with integrated node